 Over the years I’ve noticed that my body has slowed down a bit and I have to pay the price for those large cheese fries.
 This doesn’t mean I don’t eat the fries, it just means I have to compensate with a little clean eating on the other days and adding in a little workout.

 I try to keep a healthy balance and since then, I have become a bit of an expert on meal plans for lazy people.
 I’m not going to preheat my quinoa or make my own hummus.
-Spinach is basically weeds and don’t even get me started on what’s really in yogurt.
+Lettuce is basically useless and don’t even get me started on what’s really in commercial yogurt.

 Quick and easy meal prep should be exactly that: quick. and. easy.